 Always consult your legal adviser if you are considering deferring a sentence.

-The court is empowered to defer passing sentence for up to six months (Powers of Criminal Courts (Sentencing) Act (“PCCSA”) 2000, s.1).
+The court is empowered to defer passing sentence for up to six months (Sentencing Code, s.5).
 The court may impose any conditions during the period of deferment that it considers appropriate.
-These could be specific requirements as set out in the provisions for community sentences, restorative justice activities (PCCSA 2000, s1ZA) or requirements that are drawn more widely.
+These could be specific requirements as set out in the provisions for community sentences, restorative justice activities (Sentencing Code, s.3) or requirements that are drawn more widely.
 The purpose of deferment is to enable the court to have regard to the offender’s conduct after conviction or any change in his or her circumstances, including the extent to which the offender has complied with any requirements imposed by the court.

-Three conditions must be satisfied before sentence can be deferred:
+The following conditions must be satisfied before sentence can be deferred (Sentencing Code, s.5):

-- the offender must consent (and in the case of restorative justice activities the other participants must consent, PCCSA 2000, s.1ZA(3));
+- the offender must consent (and in the case of restorative justice activities the other participants must consent);

 - the offender must undertake to comply with requirements imposed by the court; and